jtrussell/angular-snap.js/README.md

 ### SnapConstructor

 An injectable copy of `window.Snap`.
-This is also available as a provider if you want to provide your own Snap construtor, users pulling in Snap.js with a module loader might find this useful.
+This is also available as a provider if you want to provide your own Snap constructor, users pulling in Snap.js with a module loader might find this useful.

 ```
 var myApp = angular.module('myApp', ['snap']);